sah/java-tutorial/01-Selenium.md

 Selenium comes in two parts:

 1. A server that listens for commands from your test script.
-2. A set of browser extensions (called Drivers) that enable a browser to be remotely controlled by the server.
+2. A set of browser extensions (called Drivers) that enable a Selenium server to remotely control a browser.

 The Selenium server is actually an HTTP server, which makes talking to it easy and available to any programming language with a good HTTP library (like Java).